trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

     :width: 95.0%
     :alt: ESPHome Dashboard after clicking a YAML's ⋮ showing options with a circle around "Validate"

 If there are errors, read the message, then edit your YAML to fix the problem.
-You may need to check `ESPHome.io <https://esphome.io/>`__ and do some reading.
+You may need to search :doc:`ESPHome.io </index>` and do some reading.

 If no errors, click ``Install``.